maikschott/Chip8Emulator/README.md

 # Chip-8 and Super Chip emulator

-Working prototype (though running a little bit choppy) to implement an emulator based on the simple CHIP-8 engine.
+Working prototype (though running a little bit choppy) implementing an emulator for the Chip-8 and Super Chip systems.

 Used documentation:
 - Laurence Muller: [How to write an emulator (CHIP-8 interpreter)](http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/)